LearnDash has ample functionality packed into the core, and several extensions to add more features (we’ve built quite a few too!)

 Once you’ve got your website up and running, you can proceed with installing a theme.
 A theme is the ‘skin’ of your website.
 It dictates the look and feel of your website- not just the colors, but also the layout of your pages.

-Now, LearnDash should “behave” well with any theme you choose.
+Now, LearnDash should “behave” well with the theme you choose.

 - Log in to your WordPress admin panel.